JHethDev/mighty-morphing-svelte-buttons/README.md

 Builds a static copy of your site to the `build/` folder.

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" or "@snowpack/plugin-parcel" to your `snowpack.config.json` config file.

 ### Q: Why not use crossfade as is?

 Great question!
 Crossfade is pretty rad OOTB but when doing this particular style of transition crossfade has a slight dip in opacity which causes elements to be visible beneath the 'morphing' element.